flexseth/bioboxfinal/README.md

 ######
 🏗 Docker
 - Create a new WordPress dev environment,
+- Open up your shell for this Docker image
+- navigate to plugins directory
+- `git clone` the repo
+- `cd` into the repo directory
-- install plugin,
+- run `npm install` to install dependencies
-- activate plugin
-- import posts (xml) - (which brings in users??)
+- import posts
+    - Tools > import
+    - Install the WordPress importer if it is not installed
+    - Import data.xml from the plugin directory ~// TODO: Does this work?~
 - test plugin
     - Add a new post
     - Add the WP Engine Bio block